Family’s campaign to create organ donor register

 New figures checked for the NHS70 celebrations show that 6,600 people who were on the register have now become donors after their deaths since it was launched in 1994, leading to 18,000 life saving and life improving transplants.
 (1)(2)

-The Cox family (pictured: Christine Cox left and Rosemary Cox), from Wolverhampton, led the public campaign for the register in memory of Peter Cox, who died from a brain tumour in 1989 aged 24 and became a donor.
+The Cox family (pictured: Christine Cox left and Rosemary Cox), from Wolverhampton, led the public campaign for the register in memory of Peter Cox, who died of a brain tumour in 1989 aged 24 and became a donor.

 They discovered there was no UK-wide central register of people who wanted to donate.
 They wanted to help stop other families suffering the grief of losing a loved one.